 While it may seem like the end of days for your lush grass, there are some things you can do to protect your lawn from winter damage.
 According to gardening experts, these essential lawncare tips will ensure a healthy garden, and a better chance at survival during the colder months.

 So if you want to know how to protect your lawn and keep it in top shape, follow these five lawncare tips to beat the frost.
+Here are 5 easy ways to prepare your lawn for winter, according to the experts.
+Plus, avoid these 5 mistakes you could be making with your lawn this winter.

 1. Never try to ‘defrost’ your lawn